ove/ove-apps/packages/ove-app-pdf/README.md

 curl --header "Content-Type: application/json" --request POST --data "{\"app\": {\"url\": \"http://OVE_APP_PDF_HOST:PORT\", \"states\": {\"load\": {\"url\": \"https://raw.githubusercontent.com/mozilla/pdf.js/master/test/pdfs/TAMReview.pdf\"}}}, \"space\": \"OVE_SPACE\", \"h\": 500, \"w\": 500, \"y\": 0, \"x\": 0}" http://OVE_CORE_HOST:PORT/section
 ```

+If the PDF app is used to display static PDF documents no further controlling would be required after the PDF has been loaded.
+The app provides a controller that can used to pan and zoom PDF documents.

 ## Controlling the App

 The controller of the app can be loaded by accessing the URL `http://OVE_APP_PDF_HOST:PORT/control.html?oveSectionId=SECTION_ID`.
-The controller supports panning and zooming of PDF documents.